 The longer you save with us, the more money you’re likely to have when you retire.

 If you’re thinking about opting out, it’s worth considering whether the State Pension will provide enough for life after retirement.
-The full State Pension is around £9,628 a year and relying on this alone would mean a significant drop in income for many people.
+The full State Pension is £221.20 per week or £11,502 per year.
+The amount you’ll receive depends on how many years you’ve paid National Insurance (NI) contributions.
+To claim the full amount, you need 35 years of NI contributions.
+Relying on this alone would mean a significant drop in income for many people.

 If you’re sure it’s right for you, you need to opt out during your one month opt-out period that starts after you’ve been automatically enrolled.
 You can find further details, including when the period starts and ends, in the welcome letter we send to you.

 If you do opt out within this period then you’ll get back any money you’ve contributed.
 We’ll refund your money to your employer within 10 working days of being informed, and they’ll then pass the refund directly to you.
-If you miss your opt-out period you can only access this money once you’ve turned 55 – as set by the government.
+If you miss your opt-out period you can only access this money once you’ve turned 55, rising to 57 in 2028, — as set by the government.

 It’s completely up to you.
 However, opting out means you’ll miss out on any employer contributions you’re entitled to and any tax relief from the government.
 You’ll also miss out on the opportunity to invest your money with us so it grows for the future.